rashid56156/Github-Repo-Search/README.md

 ## Libraries
 Libraries used in the whole application are:

-- [RxJava](https://github.com/ReactiveX/RxJava) - RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
 - [Dagger2](https://dagger.dev/dev-guide/) - Used for Dependency injection
 - [Retrofit](https://square.github.io/retrofit/) - Turns your HTTP API into a Java interface.